Adam Morrison: Charlotte Bobcats (2006–2009)

 Morrison was selected third overall in the 2006 NBA draft by the Charlotte Bobcats, behind Andrea Bargnani (Toronto Raptors) and LaMarcus Aldridge (Chicago Bulls).
 On July 6, 2006, the Bobcats signed Morrison to a two-year contract.
 On November 1, 2006, in his NBA debut against the Indiana Pacers, he scored 14 points.
 He was the first player drafted by Michael Jordan in his tenure as Manager of Basketball Operations with the Bobcats.
 He scored his career high of 30 points on December 29, 2006, in a 113–102 win over the Indiana Pacers.
 However, Morrison lost his starting spot midway through his rookie season, in part because of his defense and because he shot only 37% for the year.

 On October 21, 2007, the Bobcats announced that Morrison sustained a severe injury to his left knee in a preseason game against the L.A.
 Lakers while defending Luke Walton, bending his knee laterally and falling to the ground in pain.
 An MRI scan performed after the game indicated a torn anterior cruciate ligament (ACL).
 On November 10, Morrison underwent surgery to repair the damage.
 The injury was confirmed to be a torn ACL, requiring several months of physical therapy after the knee had healed, and Morrison missed the whole 2007–08 NBA season.

 Los Angeles Lakers (2009–2010)

 On February 7, 2009, Morrison and Shannon Brown were traded to the Los Angeles Lakers for Vladimir Radmanović.
 Morrison won NBA championships with the Lakers in 2009 and 2010, but saw very limited playing time.
 He was released following the 2009–10 season.

-Following their 2010 Finals win over the Boston Celtics, several Lakers players appeared on the Jimmy Kimmel Show and clips were shown of Morrison merely watching on the bench or joining in the championship celebration.
+Following their 2010 Finals win over the Boston Celtics, several Lakers players appeared on the Jimmy Kimmel Show and clips were shown of Morrison watching on the bench or joining in the championship celebration while in street clothes.
 Kobe Bryant defended Morrison for his unselfishness in contributing to the team, considering him one of his favorite teammates.
-Morrison later recalled building a relationship with Bryant that continued to the end of his career, including being thankful for the star standing up for him in the face of national media.
+Morrison later recalled building a relationship with Bryant that continued to the end of his career, including being thankful for the star standing up for him in the face of media criticism.